tleyden/tleyden.github.io/source/_posts/2014-10-25-cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04.markdown

 Based on the instructions in this blog post, I've created an AMI and shared it publicly.
 So the easiest thing to do is just use that pre-built AMI:

-* Image: ami-2cbf3e44 (Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5)
+* Image: **ami-2cbf3e44** (Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5)
 * Instance type: g2.2xlarge
 * Storage: Use at least 8 GB, 20+ GB recommended

-If you use the pre-built AMI, then you can skip the rest of this article, since all of these steps are "baked in" to the AMI.
+If you use the pre-built AMI, then you can skip down to the **Verify CUDA is correctly installed** section, since all of the rest of the steps are "baked in" to the AMI.

+*Note regarding AMI regions: the AMI only currently works in the US-East and US-West regions.
+If you need it added to another region, please post a comment below*

 ## Building from scratch